Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Conclusions and outlook

 \section{Conclusions and outlook}

-The study of generalized parton distributions and related non-perturbative quantities has become an important task of modern hadronic physics.
+The study of {GPDs} and related non-perturbative quantities has become an important task of modern hadronic physics.
 Over the past few decades, advancements in experimental techniques, theoretical frameworks, and lattice QCD have evolved the field from a collection of exploratory concepts into a coherent program for hadron tomography.

-Today, one of the central topics is the study of gravitational form factors and their connection to the mechanical properties of hadrons.
+Today, one of the central topics is the study of {GFFs} and their connection to the mechanical properties of hadrons.
 The first extractions of the pressure distribution inside the proton have stimulated both experimental and theoretical efforts, and forthcoming work will focus on controlling higher-order and higher-twist effects.
 The mesonic sector, accessible through GDAs, provides an essential complement and remains to be explored systematically.

 A major theoretical challenge lies in the understanding of gluon GPDs.
 While next-to-leading order studies of DVCS and TCS have shown their visible impact, gluon contributions have often been underestimated in phenomenological analyses.
 The development of reliable theoretical tools for gluon degrees of freedom is therefore a key priority, especially in view of the future EIC, EicC, and related facilities.